 Recent works\cite{redmongrasp, resnetgrasp, chu2018real, zhou2018grasp} focus on grasp detection in single object scenes.
-However, In practical applications of robotic grasp, the scenes faced by robots often contain multiple objects.
-Some works\cite{handeyegrasp,gualtieri2016high,mahler2017grasp,mahler2018dexnet3} try to solve the problem of robotic grasp in object cluttered scenes, which is also known as the ``bin picking" problem.
-These algorithms prefer scenes where the cluttered objects are scattered and have one significant shortcoming: they all ignore the affiliation between grasps and targets.
-For example, if the robot is requested to get an apple from the bin, these algorithms will be invalid due to that they cannot know which grasp belongs to the apple.
-In other words, these grasp detection algorithms only focus on grasp detection, which makes them not suitable under such conditions.
-One alternative is to train the network for detecting and grasping the most exposed object one by one until the desired target\cite{guo2016object}.
-However, it lacks the perception of overall environment, which limits the use of this algorithm.
+However, in practical applications of robotic grasping, the scenes faced by robots often contain multiple objects.
+Some works\cite{handeyegrasp,gualtieri2016high,mahler2017grasp,mahler2018dexnet3,zeng2018robotic} try to solve the problem of grasping in object cluttered scenes, which is also known as the ``bin picking" problem.
+However, they are unsuitable for situations where the affiliations between grasps and their owner are required.
+For example, if requested for an apple, these algorithms will be invalid due to the unawareness of which grasp affiliates to the apple.
+Another alternative is to train the network for grasp detection and object recognition of the most exposed object one by one\cite{guo2016object}.
+However, the one-by-one detection process limits the efficiency when it is used in multi-object scenes.